FAA Mandates Safety Management Systems For Airports

 In February 2023 the Federal Aviation Administration managed to do what OSHA has never done for workplaces – mandate safety management systems (SMS).
 The FAA rule covers more than 200 large, medium and small airports.
 These airports must have a SMS in place within five years.
 The rule went into effect April 24, 2023.

-SMS for airports is a top-down, formal organizational-wide approach to managing safety risk and assuring the effectiveness of risk controls, according to the FAA.
+Safety Management Systems for airports is a top-down, formal organizational-wide approach to managing safety risk and assuring the effectiveness of risk controls, according to the FAA.
 Airports are to manage safety with the same level of priority that other core businesses are managed.
 FAA Order 8000.369

 • Describing the system